spiritual direction

 In 2008 I felt God calling me in a particular way: to "walk a little closer" with him.
 After much discernment, I entered the path to become a Certified Lay Minister in the United Methodist Church.
 I was approved in 2012 and assigned to serve at my home church, Aldersgate United Methodist Church in Durham.

-The following year, I entered a two-year training program to become a spiritual director, which I completed in 2015.
+In 2013, I entered a two-year training program to become a spiritual director, which I completed in 2015.
+In 2020, I became a vowed member of the Wesleyan Covenant Order.

 I have received advanced training in how to administer the Spiritual Exercises of St. Ignatius.
 I have found the exercises to be invaluable for discernment, deepening experiences of contemplative prayer and practicing disciplines of humility, simplicity and obedience.